supercomputra/ExifSyncManager/README.md

 # ExifSyncManager
-Sync image's metadata files using exiftool.
+Script for syncing image's metadata files using exiftool.

 ## Prerequisite
 This script using exiftool to update media's metadata files.
 Please install [exiftool](https://exiftool.org) on your machine before get started.